 A lifelong resident of the Santa Clarita Valley, Frank Rock hadn’t heard much about the tragic event until he joined the Santa Clarita Valley Historical Society and saw historian Jerry Reynolds’ presentation about the dam failure.
-He obtained a copy of the only definitive account (at the time), Charles Outland’s book “Man Made Disaster” and became deeply interested in learning about and sharing the impact and importance of this event with as many people he could reach.
+He obtained a copy of the only definitive account (at the time), Charles Outland’s book “Man Made Disaster” and became deeply interested in learning about and sharing the impact and importance of this event with as many people as he could reach.

 After the lectures, people always asked how to get up to the ruins, so Rock and his wife, Carol, organized bus tours to accompany the lectures.
 Armed with a bullhorn, Rock would tell stories about the dam as buses traversed the canyon, stopping at Powerhouse 2, where the rebuilt turbine houses stand, and then up for a mild hike to see the ridges and valleys that are absorbing the concrete boulders, ruins of the dam that once held back millions of gallons of water.
 The popular tours provided a fundraising opportunity for the Historical Society and introduced a landmark and colorful local history to many people, long-time residents and newcomers alike.